Gering graduate Trey Winkler coming back home to lead Bulldogs boys basketball

 Winkler played at Rainy River Community College, Black Hills State University and Doane University before he made the move into coaching.

 “I’ve always had a passion for basketball and knew that I wanted it to be in my life for as long as it can be,” Winkler said.
 “I obviously knew I wasn’t going to be a pro basketball player, being my size.
-As I got older I saw an opportunity to be a skills trainer and I think being a coach fits all of that.”
+As I got older, I saw an opportunity to be a skills trainer and I think being a coach fit all of that.”

 “But I think you’ve got to have (execution) on both ends to be able to have a really successful program,” Winkler said.
 “You can’t just rely on one side.”